Significant-Gravitas/AutoGPT/docs/content/server/setup.md

 docker compose -f docker-compose.combined.yml up -d
 ```

-In the other terminal from autogpt_builder, you can run the following command to start the frontend:
+In the other terminal from frontend, you can run the following command to start the frontend:

 ```bash
 yarn dev